pivovarit/throwing-function/README.md

 ## Provides shortcuts for solving Java 8 checked exceptions lambda repackaging hell.

-### You can now define functions that throw checked exceptions:
+### You can define functions that throw checked exceptions:
     ThrowingFunction<String, URI, URISyntaxException> toUri = URI::new;

-### And use those functions seamlessly with native Java 8 classes by using a custom ThrowingFunction.unchecked() adapter:
+### And use those functions seamlessly with native `java.util.function` classes by using a custom `ThrowingFunction#unchecked` adapter:

     ...stream()
       .map(unchecked(URI::new)) // static import of ThrowingFunction#unchecked